ntrappe/cse110_lab2/README.md

 Checkout the GitHub page [here.](https://ntrappe.github.io/cse110_lab2/)

-For the TA reading this, all the **Forms** content (e.g. textarea, option) is in [survey.html](survey.html).
+For the TA reading this, all the **Forms** content (e.g. textarea, option) is in [survey.html](survey.html) but it is displayed on the main [index.html](index.html) page.
 It also includes 11 types of input: 1 checkbox, 2 radio, 3 date, 4 range, 5 button, 6 tel, 7 file, 8 url, 9 submit, 10 date time , 11 text.
 Also, I did use a fair amount of CSS to prettify things--I just can't help it.
 But I've got all the major HTML components so hopefully that doesn't detract.